-Any person filing an application for abatement must have filed, at or before the time of filing the abatement application, a tax return for the relevant period.
+Any person filing an application for abatement must have filed, at or before the time of filing the abatement application, a tax return for the relevant period, unless the taxpayer is disputing its filing obligation.
 An application for abatement may not be filed until the tax is actually assessed.

 2. Time for filing an abatement application.

-The Department must receive the application for abatement within three years from the due date of the return, within two years from the date shown on the notice of assessment or within one year from the date the tax was paid, whichever is later.
+The Department must receive the application for abatement within three years from the date the return was filed, within two years from the date shown on the notice of assessment or within one year from the date the tax was paid, whichever is later.
 However, the deadline for filing an application for abatement extends to the end of any agreed additional period for making an assessment in cases where the taxpayer and the Commissioner have agreed to such an extension.
 See G.L. c.
 62C, § 37, as amended, and TIR 93-11.

 3. Abatement determinations.

 The Commissioner will notify the taxpayer in writing, of the determination of the application for abatement of the penalties.